jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   ModuleNotFoundError: No module named 'non_existent_module'

-I add it to the list of exceptions encountered
+I will add it to the list of exceptions encountered

 .. code-block:: python